• Skip to primary navigation

 We can make seven segment counter circuit using parts in diagram above.

-Main parts are 555 IC for clock pulse and 4026 IC for counting and showing number on display.
+But the main parts are 555 IC for clock pulse and 4026 IC for counting and showing number on display, also below is how to design this circuit.

 555 IC as Astable Multivibrator:

-How fast it send pulse is control by two resistors and one capacitor connect to it in astable mode.
+This IC gives clock signal to 4026 counter and how fast it send pulse is control by two resistors and one capacitor connect to it in astable mode.

 Frequency Formula: